alphagov/frontend/docs/building_blocks_for_flexible_content.md

 A wrapper around the [Document list component](https://components.publishing.service.gov.uk/component-guide/document_list)

-The document list can either be populate with the most recent content tagged to a taxon, or from a hard-coded list.
+The document list can either be populated with the most recent content tagged to a taxon or from a hard-coded list.

-If the `taxon_base_path` is provided, the taxon exists and it has content tagged to it, the document list will be populated with that content, otherwise it will default to the hard-coded list.
+If the `taxon_base_path` is provided and the taxon exists and it has content tagged to it, the document list will be populated with that content.
+If not, it will default to the hard-coded list.

 ```yaml
 - type: document_list